-Brushing your Cocker Spaniel two or three times a week will help keep tangles and mats to a bare minimum.
+Brushing your Cocker Spaniel twice a week will help keep tangles and mats to a bare minimum.

 It will also help remove dirt and any vegetation that may have been picked up during his walk, such as grass seeds, burrs, leaves, twigs, etc.

-If your Cocker Spaniel is anything like mine, after his walk, he'll often look like he's been dragged through a hedge backwards.
+If your Cocker Spaniel is anything like mine, he'll often look like he's been dragged through a hedge backwards after his walk.
 (Which, of course, he usually has!).

-Seeds or other plant debris are a particular nuisance because if they're left in your dog's coat, they will almost certainly cause matting, which is why it's a good idea to check him straight after his walk and remove what you can there and then.
+Seeds or other plant debris are a nuisance because if they're left in your dog's coat, they will almost certainly cause matting, so it's a good idea to check him straight after his walk and remove what you can there and then.

 I've had a couple of close calls where I'd missed the seed (2 cm long!), and it had pierced Max's skin (under his pits).